Anchorage 5th Avenue Mall: History

 The mall opened in 1987, covering a city block previously occupied mostly by small, two-story commercial buildings and parking lots.
-The original developers were JCPenney and The Rainier Fund.
-The former Nordstrom at the mall was previously built in 1975 and was added on to the mall by a skybridge.
-Since JCPenney was one of the developers of the mall, they would also build a store at the mall, which is still open to this day.
-As the mall opened during an economic slowdown in Alaska, its occupancy rate hovered in the 20 to 30 percent range for most of its early years.
-It was later sold to Northwestern Simon Inc. in 1994, and it has been operated by Simon Property Group ever since.
+It was developed by JCPenney and The Rainier Fund.
+The Nordstrom was built in 1975 and connected to the mall by a skybridge.
+The mall's occupancy rate hovered in the 20 to 30 percent range for most of its early years as it opened during an economic slowdown in Alaska.
+It was sold to Northwestern Simon Inc. in 1994, and it has been operated by Simon Property Group ever since.